 Being diagnosed with uveal melanoma at age 52 was not something Guy Winship could ever imagine happening to him.
-Now facing a Stage IV melanoma diagnosis, Guy’s only hope of spending more time with his family is being on a new clinical trial at Melanoma Institute Australia (MIA).
+Facing a Stage IV melanoma diagnosis, Guy’s only hope of spending more time with his family was being on a new clinical trial at Melanoma Institute Australia (MIA).

 In September 2013, Guy presented to his GP with blurred vision in his left eye that had persisted, without pain, for a week.
 His GP thought his retina had detached and he was sent to the Sydney Eye Hospital.